 The place and conditions of a birth; commonly used to refer to the birth of Jesus.

 Badly-behaved.
 “Naughty” children traditionally received coal from Santa Claus instead of presents.

 Believed by many Westerners to be Santa Claus’s home.

 A device used to crack open the shells of nuts.
 Also, the name of a popular ballet set during Christmas, scored by Tchaikovsky, staged during the holiday season.

 A steamed Christmas cake resembling a cannonball, filled with dried fruit.

-A Mexican shrub first used as a Christmas decoration by Franciscan friars in the 17th century.
+Pronounced poyn-seh-tee-uh, this Mexican shrub was first used as a Christmas decoration by Franciscan friars in the 17th century.

-A mythical, white-bearded man clad in red who delivers presents to well-behaved children on Christmas Eve; based on legends of the historic Saint Nicholas’s generosity.
+A mythical, white-bearded man clad in red who delivers presents to well-behaved children on Christmas Eve; based on legends of the historical Saint Nicholas’s generosity.

 A sled typically pulled by horses or reindeer.